Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 Stop and Smell the Flowers

-Take a pause and smell the flowers along your path.
+To savor more of each moment, you must stop the frantic rush to get stuff done.
+Pause to smell the flowers along the way.
 Marvel in the gracious beauty of the dragonflies buzzing around you, and watch the ants march in perfect symmetry.
-The world abounds with wonder and stimulation for your senses.
-Take a few seconds to enjoy it.

 Pause and Breathe

 Deep breathing keeps you grounded.
 If you find yourself in a situation where time seems to hurtle past you at epic speeds, take a second to stop and breathe.
-Those deep breaths will slow things down and give you the time you need to reflect upon the moment.

 Enjoy Every Day